+Carpal Tunnel is common condition of the wrist and hand that can cause tingling, pins and needles or numbness in the hand.
 The wrists and hands are innervated by nerves that come out of the neck.
 Therefore it is very common to have symptoms in the wrists or hands that stem from the neck, with or without the presence of neck pain.
 If you have pain in your hands or wrists it is really important that your Physiotherapist or Osteopaths assesses your neck to establish if this is a contributing factor or cause of your symptoms.
-Treatment will then be focused on this region of the body.
+If this is contributing to your symptoms then treatment will then be focused on this region of the body.
 We often see people who have been diagnosed with carpal tunnel syndrome or other wrist and hand conditions that are in fact caused by the neck.
 Subsequent treatment of the neck region therefore results in resolution of the distal symptoms.

 All of our videos are completely free and help to give a visual hints and tips.View Now